Assembling your view…

 The 3.5× rule is a conservative benchmark: lenders often approve up to 4-5× income, but 3.5× keeps monthly payments safely under 28% of gross income at typical rates.
 On $60K, that means targeting homes under $210,000.
 Buckeye offers a median home at $396,261 — a 6.6× ratio with room to spare.

 The other side of the coin: Arizona — desert sun, retiree magnet, and fast growth.
-The 12 cities we track here average a cost index of 103 and median income of $89,827.
-It's a clear buyer's market compared to national norms.
+The 12 cities we track here average a cost index of 110 and median income of $89,827.
+It lands right near the national baseline, which makes the differences between individual cities all the more important.
 The typical rent runs $1,772/month, which is $123 less than the national median.

 Bottom line: Buckeye leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers.